ricardoL0pez/SocialMediaDashboard/vite-tailwind/README-template.md

 Users should be able to:

-- Distinguish between "unread" and "read" notifications
-- Select "Mark all as read" to toggle the visual state of the unread notifications and set the number of unread messages to zero
-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover states for all interactive elements on the page
+- Toggle color theme to their preference

 ### Screenshot